-Mr. Lapus is a member of the Board of Governors of Information and Communications Technology Inc. (iACADEMY).
+Mr. Lapus is a member of the Board of Governors of Information and Communications Technology Inc. (iACADEMY) and a Director at STI West Negros University.
 He is also an Independent Director of Philippine Life Financial Assurance Corporation.

 Mr. Lapus currently serves as an Independent Director in Alliance Global Group, Inc. and Emperador, Inc.